 Enter the password as they open the presentation (allowing them to edit and modify the presentation as they normally would)

 Open your presentation in a Read Only format (the same as locking your presentation).

-All of your animations, effects, hyperlinks and movies will still work in the Read Only format.
+On top of that, all of your PowerPoint animations, effects, hyperlinks and movies will still work in the Read Only format.

 Passwords are case sensitive

-It’s important to remember that the passwords you create to protect your files are also case sensitive.
+It’s important to remember when you password protect PowerPoint, your passwords are case sensitive.

 So make sure you remember exactly what your password is.

-If in down, a clever way to add a password and always remember is to type the first 4 letters of the presentations title, and then add the word open.
+If in doubt, a clever password mechanic is to always use the first 4 letters of the presentation's title, and then add the word open.